fmkra/scarb/website/docs/reference/features.md

 keccak = []
 ```

-With these features defined, cfg expressions can be used to conditionally include code to support the requested feature at compile time.
-For example:
+With these features set, conditional compilation expressions (`cfg` expressions) can selectively include code to support requested features during compile time.
+For instance:

 ```rust
 // Conditionally include a package